 Here’s a site in case you want to help other cats, mostly in chicago, but you can get ideas and find some similar sites in your area: treehouseanimals.org

 I told myself this a lot because I remembered how she would bite me if I cried.
 Life goes on, and there are other animals in the world who would have loved your cat just as much as you did.
 There are many other things to do to continue feeling happiness.
 Some days if I’m too happy I do feel a bit guilty, but your cat is your best friend, they would understand and be much happier to see you enjoying life.
-I remember times when she was in California with my boyfriend.
+I remember times when she was in California with my husband.
 She completely forgot about me lol.
-When I visited him, though, she would sleep with us a lot of times.
+When I visited him she would sleep with us a lot of times.
 She loved when we were together and happy.
 When she was on the table to be put to sleep, they even gave her bandages in green and blue, the colors me and my boyfriend like.
 (I’m usually green and he’s blue um wtf, this was def a sign)

 10. celebrate the memories